borisdayma/docs/docs/sweep.md

 ---
 title: Sweeps (invite only)
-sidebar_label: Hyperparameter Sweeps (invite only)
+sidebar_label: Hyperparameter Sweeps
 ---

 ## Overview

 W&B supports running hyperparameter sweeps to find the best set of hyperparameters efficiently.
+If you would like to try our solution, email contact@wandb.com.

 ### Getting Started